tobywerthan/ENCE_3501_VLSI_2023/Lab1/README.md

     4. [Simulations](#dacSim)
 4. [Conclusion](#conclusion)

 *Note: If images are hard to view, please click on them.
-A new tab will open and the full-size image will open there.*
+A new tab will open, displaying the full-size image.*
 <div align="left">
 <h2>Introduction</h2>  <a name="introduction"></a>
 <dl><dd>